recursivezero/abcd/src/content/blog/azmat-raza.md

 description: "A deep dive into my two-month internship experience, working with Astro.js and growing as a frontend developer."
 publishDate: 2025-07-21
 author: "Azmat Raza"
+image: "/assets/images/blog/blog-4.jpg"
 ---

 ## Internship Experience at RecursiveZero Pvt.
-Ltd.
+Ltd

 My name is **Azmat Raza**, a frontend developer with interest in building cool and useful web apps.
 During my two-month internship at RecursiveZero Pvt.
-Ltd., I worked mainly with **Astro.js** to create interactive, responsive pages that focused on both functionality and user experience.
+Ltd., I worked mainly with **Astro.js** to create interactive,responsive pages that focused on both functionality and user experience.
 I worked on projects like **Crossword**, **Societree**, and **Journey Timeline**, and each one helped me grow in different ways.
 I joined this internship to learn from real projects, and I ended up learning a lot more than expected.

 ## Frontend Adventures with Astro.js